njsand/render/README.md

 ## Introduction ##

-This program rasterizes randomly created lines into an image, and writes the result to a file in PNG format, intended as a demo of how to do mutable, C-style arrays in Haskell.
+This program rasterizes randomly created lines into an image, and writes the result to a PNG file, intended as a demo of how to do mutable, C-style arrays in Haskell.

 The size of the image, and number of lines drawn are controlled via arguments.
 An argument also controls what data structure is used to store the